stockphrase/no-silo/content/courses/writing-2/syllabus.md

 - [ ] Read it carefully.
 Slow down.
 Unplug.
 Take your time.

-- [ ] Annotate as you read: make notations, flag important details, askvquestions.
+- [ ] Annotate as you read: make notations, flag important details, ask questions.

 - [ ] Practice deep note-taking.
 Reduce the argument to its essentials.
 Add your own thoughts/observations/questions.